Are you inspiring or just instructing?

 Collaboration builds trust and increases involvement in the implementation of solutions, so we get better results.
 People are accountable not only for their own actions but also for their contribution to their teams.

-Helps discover and create better solutions to complex situations
+Helps discover and create better solutions

 Collaborative working enables people to combine their ideas and identify better solutions.
 People bounce ideas off each other and can inspire others whilst working together.